Sabahat-Tufail/streaming-chatbot/README.md

-Got it!
-I can update your README to include **API key authentication** clearly, showing how the key should be set in `.env` and used by the frontend.
-Here's the updated version with all references to API key added and proper instructions for local testing:

----

 # FastAPI Chatbot

 This repository provides a **real-time streaming chatbot** using **FastAPI** for the backend and a simple **HTML/CSS/JS frontend**.
 The AI backend uses **OpenRouter AI** (`gpt-3.5-turbo`) and **Langfuse** for trace management and session-based conversation tracking.